Prime2605/AI-Crop-Advisor/README.md

 - **AI Models**: Manage and monitor AI models

 ### Database Integration
-All weather queries and recommendations are automatically saved to MongoDB for:
+All weather queries and recommendations are automatically saved to Supabase (PostgreSQL) for:
 - Historical data analysis
 - Analytics and reporting
 - Model training data